tienshaoku/Neural-Network-Implementation-Digits-Classification/README.md

 Python code of Neural Network Implementation on digits classification

-1. Description.pdf: description of the questions
+1. Description.pdf: description of the homework
-2. Review.pdf: review of the homework
+2. Review.pdf: review over the homework
 3. howtoru.txt, instruction.txt: instruction of running the code
 4. num1a.py: python code of the wide hidden layer (2 layers)
 5. num1b.py: python code of the deep hidde layer (3 layers)